Skip to content

 • Each Team has many Users

-• Only Superusers can create Owner users, who then invite additional users
+• Only Superusers can Owners can create (additional) Owner users

 • Owners can manage all Teams in an Organisation

-• Managers can manage all aspects of their own Teams
+• Managers can only manage their own Teams

 • Users can do enough within their own Teams for their day-to-day work